 After all, what if you’re a recoil sensitive shooter?
 What if you can’t successfully place shots on target with a more powerful round?
 In that case I’d make the argument that the less powerful rounds were sufficient and probably best for that person because they can hit their target.

 Any of the mainline self-defense cartridges from 380 Auto up to 45 ACP and everywhere in between are good to go.
 For revolvers everything from 327 Federal up to 44 Magnum are more than sufficient for self-defense.

 Once you look at actual ER stats, as well as other things like successfully stopped bear encounters with 9mm, you’ll start to come to the same conclusion.

-I was in a gun store once that didn’t carry any .40 s&w guns.
+I was in a gun store once that didn’t carry any .40 s&w guns or ammo.
 When I asked why I was told it was because the owner believed .40 to be obsolete.

 Whether or not they’re obsolete can be debated on another day.
 Their effectiveness against bad guys, however, cannot be disputed.

 This one isn’t dangerous, but is still stupid.

 This one just irritates me.
 I went into a gun store with a dude I know when he bought his first gun.
 I won’t say what the gun was, but suffice it to say that it was a cheap gun.